By Apollo 24|7, Published on- 22 November 2022 & Updated on - 28 November 2022

 4. Resting the bowel

-It might also do some good to go on a liquid diet and give the digestive system some rest.
+It might also be good to go on a liquid diet and rest the digestive system.
 Depending on the severity of the condition, a doctor may prescribe drinking nutrient-rich fluids for up to a few weeks.

 5. Aloe Vera

-The gel found in the leaves of aloe vera is known for its anti-bacterial and antiseptic properties.
+The gel found in aloe vera leaves is known for its antibacterial and antiseptic properties.
 Drinking juice made with the gel can solve many bowel problems as well.
 Aloe vera is also known to boost immunity and help people deal better with Crohn's disease.
 However, consuming it in large quantities can cause diarrhoea.

 6. Yoga

-If these natural remedies fail to bring about any positive outcome, the doctor may suggest medication.
+The doctor may suggest medication if these natural remedies fail to produce a positive outcome.
 Although there is no permanent cure for this life-long problem, medicines can significantly ease the symptoms.
-Common medications for Crohn's disease are vedolizumab, infliximab, ustekinumab, adalimumab, risankizumab, and certolizumab pegol.
+Common medications for Crohn's disease are vedolizumab, infliximab, ustekinumab, adalimumab, risankizumab, and certolizumab.

 Crohn’s disease is a progressive illness that has many stages, like:

-Early detection, diagnosis, and treatment are the only ways to prevent it from getting worse.
+Early detection, diagnosis, and treatment are the only ways to prevent it from worsening.

-Stress is not directly a cause of Crohn's, but it can indeed worsen the condition, with occasional flare-ups.
+Stress does not directly cause Crohn's, but it can indeed worsen the condition, with occasional flare-ups.
 While treatment can provide remission to the pains, avoiding these flair-ups can be difficult under stress.

 When assessing the common causes of Crohn's disease, smoking seems to be one of the most significant factors that need mentioning.
 Smoking doesn't just cause Crohn’s, but many inflammatory bowel diseases.
 Also, smoking regularly can impact Crohn’s disease, increasing the risks.